visanalexandru/felics/DOC.md

 Since we're operating on a single channel, we're essentially traversing a 2D matrix of scalar values and emitting bits to encode each value.
 I have chosen to use the simpler Rice codes over Golomb codes because the latter are slower and only give a marginal improvement over the other, as shown in [6].
 At each step of the algorithm, if the current pixel intensity $ P $ falls outside the range $ [L, H] $, we must choose a Rice parameter k to encode $ L-P-1 $ if $ P $ is below the range and $ P-H-1 $ otherwise.
 A good Rice parameter will encode this value with as few bits as possible.
 It is not possible to enumerate all reasonable Rice parameters and choose the optimal one, because the parameter selection must be done during decoding also.
+It's also important to note that the first two pixels of the image are always emitted without coding.

 The parameter selection method I implemented uses multiple ideas described in [6]:
 - For each context $ \Delta $, I will maintain for each possible parameter value $ k $, the length of the code that would have been obtained if all values encountered so far in the context were encoded using k.